Ary Papel

-Manuel David Afonso (born 3 March 1994), best known as Ary Papel, is an Angolan footballer who plays as a forward or winger for Libyan club Al Akhdar.
+Manuel David Afonso (born 3 March 1994), known as Ary Papel, is an Angolan professional footballer who plays as winger for in Libyan Premier League club Al Akhdar.

 Club career

-In 2018–19, he returned to Primeiro de Agosto in Angola's premier league, the Girabola after a stint in Liga NOS with Sporting B.
+In 2018–19, he returned to Primeiro de Agosto in Angola's premier league, the Girabola after a stint in Liga NOS with Sporting CP B.

 On 7 October 2020, Saudi club Al-Taawoun announced that Ary Papel would join them for two years.
 Three weeks later, he joined Egyptian club Ismaily.